Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptFloatInfToFloat(f float64) Option
 ```

-+Inf will be replaced to `f`, while -Inf to `-f`.
++Inf will be replaced with `f`, while -Inf will be replaced with `-f`.
 You cannot specify the replacement as NaN or +/-Inf.

 ### +/-Inf to Null Type